A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Introduction

-For physiological signals based emotion recognition, two broad methods exist: (1) the traditional well-designed classifiers with hand-crafted features; (2) the deep learning models with auto feature extraction.
-According to previous studies, the wide range of statistical features has been explored to seek the predictive potency for emotion classification including time domain, frequency domain, and time-frequency domain features \cite{shukla2019feature,van2012directing,wang2008recognition,healey2005detecting,swangnetr2012emotional,shukla2018efficient}.
-However, the hand-crafted features based methods suffer limitations in the following aspects.
-First, the design of hand-crafted feature strongly depends on prior knowledge of statistics and physiology in the small scale data.
-Second, researchers should take more and more effective hand-crafted features into account for better performance.
+To mine useful features from physiological signals, two broad methods exist: (1) the traditional well-designed methods with hand-crafted features, and (2) the deep learning models with auto feature extraction.
+According to previous studies, a wide range of statistical features have been explored to seek predictive power for the classification of emotions, including time domain, frequency domain, and time-frequency domain features \cite{shukla2019feature}.
+However, the hand-crafted feature-based methods suffer limitations in the following aspects.
+First, the traditional methods such as SCL have limited representation ability to extract the complicated EDA features from large-scale subjects.
+Second, the design of hand-crafted feature strongly depends on prior knowledge of statistics and physiology in the small-scale data.
+Researchers should take more and more effective hand-crafted features into account for better performance.
 It is a great challenge for their feature selection method.
-Although, Shukla~\cite{shukla2019feature} has provided a systematic exploration of feature selection method, it cannot guarantee the robustness with large scale complicated physiological signals.
-Recently, the effectiveness of deep learning models have been proven in tackling emotion recognition \cite{jirayucharoensak2014eeg,bashivan2015learning,schirrmeister2017deep,keren2017end}.
+Although, Shukla~\cite{shukla2019feature} has provided a systematic exploration of the feature selection method, it cannot guarantee the robustness with large-scale complicated physiological signals.
+Recently, the effectiveness of deep learning model has been proven in tackling emotion recognition \cite{2019A}.
 Moreover, the end-to-end DNN model can directly learn discriminative features from data.
-Therefore, in order to involve less prior knowledge and explore the general solution for large scale emotion recognition, we choose the end-to-end deep learning model.
+Therefore, to involve less prior knowledge and explore the general solution for large-scale emotion recognition, we choose the end-to-end deep learning model.

-To the best of our knowledge, there are few systematic works of the EDA-based user independent emotion recognition for large scale data.
-Compared with other physiological signals, the acquisition of EDA can be conveniently accomplished with the finger or wrist transducer.
-It can be easily completed by intelligent wearable devices like smartwatches, wisebraves.
-The research of EDA-based emotion recognition can be faster put into practical applications like emotion monitor, music liking recommendation, or etc. Considering the great significance of scientific value and practicability, the goal of our research is to contribute in the general end-to-end solution for EDA-based user independent emotion recognition.